pobocks/SubjectBrowse/README.md

 Use it at your own risk.

-It's always recommended to backup your files and database so you can roll back if needed.
+It's always recommended to backup your files and database regularly so you can roll back if needed.

 Troubleshooting
 ---------------

-See online issues on the [Subject Browse issues] page on GitHub.
+See online issues on the [plugin issues (2.x)] page on GitHub (or [plugin issues (1.x)]).

 License